Overview of the GED Test in Nevada

 The American Council on Education (ACE) oversees the GED test and advises states on testing procedures and officially approved study materials.
 The test consists of five subsections in math, science, social studies, reading and writing.
 The current test takes just over seven hours to complete.
 Some testing sites give the entire battery in one day, while other sites administer the test over the course of two days.
 The minimum score needed to pass the GED test is 600 overall and at least 150 on each subsection.
 Students should visit ACE's website to keep abreast of any changes to the GED test (www.acenet.edu).

 Preparing for the Test

 Nevada residents preparing to take the GED test have the option of attending formal classes, receiving tutoring or studying on their own.
 The state's adult education centers usually operate free of charge, but there may be some costs for study materials.
 Individuals may be given a pretest or an assessment examination to help identify their weaknesses and create a plan of study.
+Your only required to take this pretest if you are 16 years old and live in select school districts.
 You can visit the Nevada Department of Education's website to find the adult education center nearest you (nde.doe.nv.gov).